nodatall/step/README.md

 [Step's Invision](https://invis.io/QEAU5DRH6#/225562505_Login_Desktop)

 ###### Testing
-- All routes and queries should have 100% test coverage
+- Find love for TDD in your heart and write tests before writing code
-- All React Components should have 100% test coverage
+- Aim for 100% test coverage of everything

 ###### Creating Components
 - Component sets (presentation and container) should have their own folder